dusmel/engineering-playbook/andela-twelve-factor.md

 ### What does that mean for our application ?

-Authorization service runs `sequelize db:migrate` each time it starts up as defined by `npm start` task.
+Authorization service runs `sequelize db:migrate` each time it starts up as defined by `yarn start` task.
 We can also ssh directly into the running container using `kubectl exec -it POD_NAME sh` or run the command directly using `kubectl exec POD_NAME -- COMMAND_NAME`.